yourselfhosted/slash/docs/install.md

-# Self-hosting Slash with Docker
+# Self-hosting Monotreme with Docker

-Slash is designed for self-hosting through Docker.
+Monotreme is designed for self-hosting through Docker.
 No Docker expertise is required to launch your own instance.
 Just basic understanding of command line and networking.

 ## Requirements